RyanNieuwoudt/StarCommander/README.md

 > Is Star Commander a game?

-No, the game element provides an interesting and well known domain that has no bearing on any real projects I have ever worked on.
+No, the game element provides an interesting and well known domain that has no bearing on any real project I have ever worked on.
 Here, the problem space is...space!

 ---